SkyProtocol-org/skyprotocol/README.md

 For node to work you should have a Maestro account and config the node accordingly:

-1) Get the Maestro API token (refer to [Setting up the provider](docs/Providers.md))
+1) Get the Maestro API token (refer to [Setting up the provider](doc/Providers.md))
-2) Generate keys for the tests as below
-3) Copy the `config/example-config.yaml` to the `config/local-test.yaml` and configure appropriately (the config fields have docs in comments, see immediately above the two `EDIT THIS` comments)
+2) Copy the `config/example-config.yaml` to the `config/local-test.yaml` and configure appropriately (the config fields have docs in comments, see immediately above the two `EDIT THIS` comments)

 #### Running
+NOTES:
+* path to the directory with the keys should include trailing slash
+* the order matters

 ```
-nix run -- tests/OffChain/admin/ tests/OffChain/offerer/ tests/OffChain/claimant/
+nix run -- ./config/admin/ ./config/offerer/ ./config/claimant/
 ```

 This should compile everything and run the node locally.